Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.rebert.REBERTPredict.md

 </div>
 <div class="param-type">Type: <a href="../converter/fr.inra.maiage.bibliome.util.files.ExecutableFile" class="converter">ExecutableFile</a>
 </div>
 Path to a conda executable.
-If this parameter is set, then RE-BERT will be executed under a Conda environment.
+If not set, then *REBERTPredict* uses the conda from the environment PATH.

 <h3 id="condaEnvironment" class="param">condaEnvironment</h3>